AMWA-TV/bcp-007-01/docs/Overview.md

   }
 ]
 ```
+NDI Receivers MUST support `machine_name` and `source_name` in the Receiver `transport_params`.
+Receivers MAY also support `source_url` and `source_address`.

 #### machine_name
 The device name of the Native NDI Sender that is to be connected, as utilized by the NDI SDK.

 A controller MUST specify `machine_name` when making a connection.

 #### source_name
 The name of the Native NDI Sender stream in the NDI domain that is to be connected.
-This property MUST NOT be concatenatedwith `machine_name` in the format `machine_name (source_name)`.
+This property MUST NOT be concatenated with `machine_name` in the format `machine_name (source_name)`.

 A controller MUST specify `source_name` when making a connection.

 > Informative notes: In the NDI domain, the `source_name` and `machine_name` are concatenated in the format `machine_name (source_name)` when streams are discovered and connected, however in the `transport_params`, these properties are kept independent.

 #### source_url
 The URL of the NDI Native Sender as utilized by the NDI SDK.
 The contents are proprietary to the NDI SDK and SHOULD NOT be interpreted.

-A controller MAY specify `source_url` when making a connection if it is known, otherwise the controller MUST set it to `null`.
+If supported by the Receiver, a controller MAY specify `source_url` when making a connection if it is known, otherwise the controller MUST set it to `null`.

 #### source_address
-The IP address and port that the sender is utilizing for the stream.
-A controller MAY specify `source_address` when making a connection if it is known, in which case it MUST be in the format `ip_address:port_number`, otherwise it MUST be set to `null` if not known.
+The IP address and port that the sender is utilizing for the stream. `source_address` MUST be in the format `ip_address:port_number` or be `null`.

+If supported by the Receiver, a controller SHOULD specify `source_address` when making a connection if it is known, otherwise the controller MUST set it to `null`.

 ## Controllers